-- 1 Select setup key on the main interface.

-- 2 Select Alarm > FHR1 or FHR2 > Alarm.

-- 3 Select ON (default) or OFF.
+- 2 Select Alarm > FHR1 or FHR2 > Alarm. - 3 Select ON (default) or OFF.

-- 4 Select OK.

-If FHR1 or FHR2 alarm is switched off, an alarm switched-off symbol Appears in the numeric window.
+If FHR1 or FHR2 alarm is switched off, an alarm switched-off symbol 💥 will appear in the numeric window.
 For example:

 Do not switch the alarm off for the condition where the patient's safety maybe endangered.